livechat/react-livechat/README.md

 |get_window_type | Returns embedded if the chat window is embedded on the website or popup if the chat window opens in a new window.|

 ### Callbacks

-*To make your code cleaner and life easier our component gives you easy way to control chat callbacks.*
+LiveChat React component gives you the option to control chat callbacks.

-Lets say you want display received or sent message somewhere else.
-You can get new messages using code below:
+Let's say that you want display a received or sent message somewhere else.
+You can get new messages using the code below:

 ```javascript
 <LiveChat
   ...